JonBohlin/MinLinMo/README.md

 # MinLinMo
-Fast and efficient *n<<p* variable selection for linear models
+Fast and efficient *n<<p* parsimonious linear model prediction and variable selection

 ## Compiling and installing MinLinMo
 MinLinMo was written in C++ version 14.
 It has been developed for both Intel and ARM processors.
 For Intel processors, both multi-threading and AVX2 are employed for maximum performance.
 For ARM processors, NEON is used instead of AVX2.
 As AVX2 supports 256 bit registers (NEON currently only supports 128 bit), parts of MinLinMo will likely run faster on Intel processors.
-During the model building phase, which is also the most time consuming phase, multi-threading did not improve performance.

 **More detailed instructions for compiling MinLinMo on a specific platform can be found in the corresponding directory above.**